 |Chicago Metro History Fair Documentary Rules|

-Documentaries are visual and oral productions of students' historical research, analysis, and interpretation which have a narrative structure and are created and presented on videos, DVDs, or CD-ROMs.
+Documentaries are visual and oral productions of students' historical research, analysis, and interpretation which have a narrative structure and are created and presented on via DVD.
 Websites are not accepted in the Documentary category.

 STUDENTS -- DOWNLOAD OUR INSPIRING AND INFORMATIVE DOCUMENTARIES GUIDE.
 YOU'LL BE GLAD YOU DID!